Cold Email Bounce Rate: What's Normal, What's Dangerous, and How ColdRelay Keeps You Under 2%

 How ColdRelay enforces low bounce rate at the infrastructure layer

 The conventional advice — "verify your list with an email verification tool before sending" — is correct but easy to ignore at scale.
-ColdRelay's infrastructure assumes you'll forget and enforces protection automatically:
+ColdRelay's infrastructure assumes you'll forget and enforces protection automatically, all running on isolated Azure tenants per workspace:

 2. Auto-suppress on first hard bounce.
 A hard-bounced address is suppressed across every mailbox in your workspace immediately.
 You don't accidentally send to the same dead address from a different mailbox later in the week.